Scapulimancy: China

 Archaeological discoveries in the past century have centred around the Late Shang dynasty’s capital city in Henan, where many specimens were found.
-This period spanned from 1250 to 1046 BC, and is historically significant due to the emperor of the time, Di Xin of Shang (King Zhou), was the chief oracle diviner.
+This period spanned from 1250 to 1046 BC, and is historically significant as rulers such as Wu Ding and Di Xin led them with help from prominent diviners like Zheng.
 The status of divination was held in high social regard, with King Zhou and the diviners of the royal court assuming positions of undisputed authority.
 Carbon dating of specimens have categorised specimens from the Late Shang period, which share similar features due to the standardisation of scapulimantic procedures prior to heating.
 Cattle and oxen scapulae were much more commonly used in this period and were often coupled with etched plastrons.
 The caches excavated yielded remnants of pig, sheep, cattle and deer scapulae, all of which possessed scorch marks, indicating their use within a divinatory context.
 Additionally drill marks, where divots were carved into the shoulder blades, and etchings of Chinese characters were hallmarks of Shang dynasty oracle bones.